jbethune/kmerPaPa/README.md

 You can also specify `-` as an input/output file.
 Depending on the action, this will be interpreted as STDIN or as STDOUT.

 If you are concerned about space usage you can also specify a `.gz` file extension.
-`kmer-papa` will automatically decompress/compress the input/output.
+`genovo` will automatically decompress/compress the input/output.

 ### ID filtering / parallel processing